Contacting New Reedies

 Note: Always use the designation “MS” (mail stop).
 Never use “P.O.
 Box” or “Box” in your Reed College address or your mail may be lost or misdirected by the U.S. Postal Service.
 This is important to remember when you open a bank account or start a magazine subscription.
 If you do not know your mail stop number, write “new student” in the second line of the address.

 Once you arrive on campus, come to the mail services customer window with your student ID card.
 You’ll be given the combination to your mailbox and can pick up any shipments that have arrived for you.
-You will receive package notices in your mailbox when packages arrive.
+You will receive emails and package notices in your mailbox when packages arrive.

 Always keep your mailbox door locked to deter theft.
 After you check your mail, close the door, and twirl the dials to lock it.

 All Reedies have at least two email addresses at reed.edu.
 Both go to the same inbox.
 One is based on the full name (usually firstname.lastname@example.org, unless there is a conflict).
 The other is based on the network username (email@example.com).
 Either will work in any combination of upper- and lowercase letters.
 You will get your email address when you activate your computer account using the information on the personalized letter about accessing IRIS.
 If you did not receive such a letter in May, contact the orientation office immediately.

 Contacting by Phone